wspooong/facebook-group-scraper/README.md

 ## Testing

-This package comes with tests to ensure that it is working properly.
 To run the tests, first install the necessary dependencies:

 ```
 pip install pytest responses